langchain-ai/helm/charts/langsmith/docs/DELETE-TRACES.md

 sh delete_trace_by_id.sh "clickhouse://default:password@localhost:8123/default" --trace_id 4ec70ec7-0808-416a-b836-7100aeec934b
 ```

-If you visit the Langsmith UI, you should now see specified trace ID is deleted.
+If you visit the Langsmith UI, you should now see specified trace ID is no longer present nor reflected in stats.

 ### Running the deletion script for a multiple traces from a file with one trace ID per line